 The primary goal of the Neuroscience Graduate Program (NGP) is to provide state-of-the-art research-intensive training for students seeking to obtain a PhD degree in the study of the nervous system.
 Typically MD/PhD students enter the PhD portion of their combined degree program after the basic science years of the MD curriculum.
 During their first and/or second year of the MD program, they should discuss the two PhD degree tracks in NGP with the program faculty including the director of graduate studies.
 During this period, they should also be considering possible dissertation research mentors.
-Research rotations in two (or more) of the program.
+Research rotations in two (or more) of the prospective labs are conducted, typically in the summers before their entry into the PhD program.
 Students usually have selected a dissertation research mentor at the time of matriculation into the graduate portion of their training.
 At this same time, students choose one of two PhD degree tracks: Neuroscience or Neurobiology & Anatomy.